 ‘I am worried about my child’s working memory!’

-Parents and teachers alike, tell me frequently, that a particular child has a poor working memory.
-Educational Psychologists sometimes comment in their reports, that a child’s ‘poor working memory’ is contributing to her problems with reading.
-I notice too, that my students appear to remember little from their phonics lessons in school.
+Parents and teachers alike, tell me frequently that a particular child has a poor working memory.
+Educational Psychologists state in their reports, that a child’s poor ‘working memory’ is contributing to her reading problems.
+I notice too, that my students are unable to remember their phonics lessons from school.

-However, although a good working memory is very important generally, I would like to show you that in the initial stages of reading tuition, recognition is more important.
+I agree that a working memory is very important generally, but recognition is more important in the process of learning to read.
 Good reading tuition does not require children to memorise anything.

 What is Reading?

 Reading is the recognition of sounds in words, and words embedded in sentences.
 A child requires the ability to recognise sounds and words, but does not require a good ‘working memory’ to be able to learn to read.

 When we recognise a face or a place, we identify a ‘picture’ that we have seen before.
 Your child will be able to recognise most of her class mates, after one day in a new school.
 She will not, however, be able to recall all their names.

 What about you?
 Do you write down a difficult word, to check the spelling?
 If so, you are using recognition.
 You know when a word looks right, because you have seen it many times before.
 I is more difficult to spell it out loud.